ppy/osu-wiki/wiki/Skinning_Tutorial/en.md

 The next thing you will need is a theme or an idea.
 You should have one in mind to create an objective for what you want your skin to look like.
 This is also to help yourself when you need to gather and/or create assets.

-The last thing to have ready is patience and a lot of time.
+The last thing to have ready is patience and lots of time.
 New skins do not complete in a snap but can take a week or even several months, so give it some time.

 ## What's next?

-From here, you can either checkout the [Skinning Elements Lists](/wiki/skinning#skin-elements-lists) to get an idea for what to include in your skin or go through the some of the tutorials:
+From here, you can checkout the [Skinning Elements Lists](/wiki/skinning#skin-elements-lists) to get an idea for what to include in your skin or go through the some of the tutorials:

 -   [Skinning Tutorial/skin.ini](/wiki/Skinning_Tutorial/skin.ini)
 -   [Skinning Tutorial/Interface](/wiki/Skinning_Tutorial/Interface)